Think Differently

 Buying their first home together was supposed to be a happy milestone for Molly and Collin.
 However, the stress of the finances and the move sent Molly’s anxiety off the charts.
 Things turned sour as her uncontrolled anxiety led to abuse--insulting him, unfairly...

-Developing Patience: How Impatience Hurts Our Relationships
+Developing Patience: Strategies to Manage Impatience and Improve Relationships

 A while back, my wife Lynn and I went out to run a few errands.
 We agreed to divide and conquer before meeting up at 1 pm to grab lunch.
 By 1:15 pm Lynn was still not back, and I was hungry, cold, and anxious to get through the work waiting for me at home.
 I could...